solarwinds/containers/dpa/README.md

 ```sh
 docker build -t solarwinds/dpa:latest .
 ```

+#Note

+Currently, DPA does not allow silent install, so when you build docker image, you cannot install the dpa application.
+So it has to be done from with in the container itself and issue a docker commit to update the image before pushing it to docker hub

 The command to login and push the image to docker hub repository is provided below.

 #Docker Push